ec2u/data/src/main/static/handbooks/rdf/index.md

 Ancillary usage or explanatory notes are highlighted in the following formats:

-> :warning:  Warning / Usage note warning of potentially limiting or troublesome data model characteristics.
+> **:warning:** Warning / Usage note warning of potentially limiting or troublesome data model characteristics.

-> :information_source:  Remark / Usage or explanatory note providing context or explaining design choices.
+> *:information_source:*  Remark / Usage or explanatory note providing context or explaining design choices.

 > :question:/:exclamation: Note / Open issue or editorial note.

 # Datatypes

-To improve modelling robustness and interoperability, literal values are limited to a controlled set of standard [XML Schema (XSD) 2 Datatypes](https://www.w3.org/TR/xmlschema-2/), properly supported by compliant SPARQL 1.1 query engines and easily mapped to native datatypes in most programming languages.
+To improve modelling robustness and interoperability, values are limited to a controlled set of standard datatypes, mainly derived from [XML Schema (XSD) 2 Datatypes](https://www.w3.org/TR/xmlschema-2/).
+This datatype set is properly supported by compliant SPARQL 1.1 query engines and easily mapped to native datatypes in most programming languages.

 | datatype | description                                                                                 | RDF                                                               | JSON                             | Java                         |